hatchways/team-apple-cider/docs/local_setup.md

 3. Activate the virtual environment and start the app with `pipenv run flask run`

+### Starting the frontend

+1. Open a terminal and go to the client folder
+2. Run `npm install` to install node dependencies
+3. Run `npm start` to start the React App

 ### Setting up PostgreSQL

 1. Follow the instructions to [install](https://www.postgresqltutorial.com/install-postgresql/) Postgresql (v12) on your local machine